jacobemcken/jacobemcken.github.io/_posts/2016-11-26-about-cutting-corners.md

 all involved parties (including the programmer).

-Even though I strive to "do things right", I also think it is okay and often necessary no to. *But it should be a conscious decision*.
+Even though I strive to "do things right", I also think it is okay and often necessary not to. *But it should be a conscious decision*.

 I.e. making sure to handle two use cases (corner cases) will increase development time but at the same time those a very unlikely to happen